IT22052124/Cloud-Native-Food-Ordering-Delivery-System/order/README.md

 #### Add Item to Cart

 Adds a new item to the cart or increases quantity if already exists.
+Note: Only items from one restaurant can be in the cart at a time.

 - **URL**: `/cart`
 - **Method**: `POST`